 any mitigating circumstances.

-of membership shall be by unanimous vote
+Suspension of membership shall be by unanimous vote and prorated unused

-Termination of membership shall be in accordance with the Constitution.
+membership shall be in accordance with the Constitution.

-terminated member rejoin the Club,
+Should a suspended or terminated member rejoin the Club,

-termination may not be included in the twenty-five
+membership before suspension/termination may not be included in the twenty-five

 (25) years of membership required for Life Membership.